4K

 The unheard benefits of seaweed

 Kelp is a type of seaweed that grows in shallow underwater forests.
-These algae are as important as trees in capturing carbon dioxide and they can also be used as a food source.
+These algae are as crucial as trees in capturing carbon dioxide and can also be used as a food source.

 KOMODO, SEX AND DRAGONS 52’